Walk with me through a canal tour in The Hague.

 The Dutch in the 17th century created the canals as a defense system around The Hague.
 I know on this day we are still trying to protect our nations and the globe from all natural and unnatural disasters.

-I would recommend all of you to go to The Hague at least once in your life and feel this serene feeling I had felt as I lived there for over two weeks.
-Do take this canal tour as this is another great way to see this historical city through the eyes of a traveler within a boat.
+Also, I would recommend all of you to go to The Hague at least once in your life.
+Feel this serene feeling I had felt as I lived there for over two weeks.
+Do take this canal tour.
+This is another great way to see this historical city through the eyes of a traveler within a boat.

 For this blog post, this traveler of peace will leave you with words of wisdom, as I believe peace is but complete as we hold onto each other.
 For as I had tried to get out of the boat, a complete stranger had given me his hands to hold onto as support.
 As we walked away in our own paths, I knew life is a complete blessing as we but hold onto each other, strangers are but just that, strangers whom I call Angeles in disguise.